AlexCharlton/Hypergiant/README.md

 Return the size of the window as two values: width and height.

+    [procedure] (get-framebuffer-size)

+Return the size of the framebufffer as two values: width and height.

     [procedure] (get-time)

 Return the time, in seconds, that has elapsed since `start` was called.